Omni Calculator logo

 Setting up the projector

-The third and final part of our projector throw calculator deals with the throw distance, or, in other words, the distance between the projector and the screen.
+The third and final part of our tool is the projector throw calculator, which deals with the throw distance, or, in other words, the distance between the projector and the screen.
 To calculate it, you will need to read the manufacturer's specifications for your projector and find a value called the throw ratio.

 Essentially, the throw ratio is the proportion between the throw distance D and the width of the screen W. You can write it down as throw ratio = D/W.

 The manufacturer of each projector specifies two values: the minimum and maximum throw ratio.
+To input these values, first, click on the Throw ratio and distance heading of our calculator to display these variables.
 After you input these values into the projector calculator, you will obtain the minimum and maximum throw distance perfect for your screen dimensions.
-Now all you have to do is set up the home cinema according to the results you got.
+Now, all you have to do is set up the home cinema according to the results you got.

 Still not satisfied?